n-lina/Machine-Learning-Robot-Competition/index.md

 -  Drive straight otherwise <br>

 <br>
-The Proportional component was calculated by multiplying by a constant the difference between the robot's last position and current position.
+The 'Proportional' component was calculated by multiplying by a constant the difference between the robot's last position and current position.

-The Derivative component was calculated by multiplying by a constant the change in the robot's position over time.
+The 'Derivative' component was calculated by multiplying by a constant the change in the robot's position over time.

 ## Object Detection
 ### Pedestrian and Truck Detection